foarsitter/cookiecutter-django/docs/3-deployment/deployment-on-pythonanywhere.rst

 Getting your code and dependencies installed on PythonAnywhere
 --------------------------------------------------------------

 Make sure your project is fully committed and pushed up to Bitbucket or Github or wherever it may be.
-Then, log into your PythonAnywhere account, open up a **Bash** console, clone your repo, and create a virtualenv:
+Then, log into your PythonAnywhere account, open up a **Bash** console, clone your repo, and install the project dependencies into a virtualenv:

 .. code-block:: bash

     git clone <my-repo-url>  # you can also use hg cd my-project-name
-    mkvirtualenv --python=/usr/bin/python3.10 my-project-name
-    pip install -r requirements/production.txt  # may take a few minutes

-.. note:: We're creating the virtualenv using Python 3.10 (``--python=/usr/bin/python3.10```), although Cookiecutter Django generates a project for Python 3.12.
-This is because, at time of writing, PythonAnywhere only supports Python 3.10.
-It shouldn't be a problem, but if is, you may try changing the Python version to 3.12 and see if it works.
-If it does, please let us know, or even better, submit a pull request to update this section.
+    uv sync --frozen --no-dev

 Setting environment variables in the console
 --------------------------------------------